wcfrobert/ezbolt/README.md

 ## Introduction

-EZbolt is a Python applet that calculates bolt forces in bolted connections subject to shear and in-plane torsion (Vx, Vy, Mz).
+EZbolt is a Python applet that calculates bolt forces in bolted connections subject to shear and in-plane torsion.
 It does so using both the Elastic Method and the Instant Center of Rotation (ICR) method as described in the AISC steel construction manual.
 Unlike the ICR coefficient tables in AISC which is in 15 degree increments, EZbolt can handle any bolt arrangements, any load orientation, and any eccentricity.
 The iterative algorithm to locate the ICR is based on this paper by Donald Brandt: [Rapid Determination of Ultimate Strength of Eccentrically Loaded Bolt Groups.](https://www.aisc.org/Rapid-Determination-of-Ultimate-Strength-of-Eccentrically-Loaded-Bolt-Groups)

 **Disclaimer:** this package is meant for <u>personal and educational use only</u>.